 You can’t cheat when it comes to backlinks.
 Google really comes down hard on creators who attempt to scam the system for more backlinks.
 If they catch wind of the fact that you’re making donations in exchange for backlinks, you’ll almost certainly be blacklisted.
 If they think you’re using a mass directory scheme, your SEO will be punished for it.

 One of the best ways to curate backlinks is to reach out organically to users who may be interested in your content and see if you can write a guest blog post for them.
 Get your business on high-quality directories, such as Yelp or YellowPages.
-Creating a great backlinking network takes time.
+Creating a great backlinking network for B2B marketing in tech takes time.
 Keep working away at it.

 5. Create a Pillar Page